Systems Advocacy

 * indicates required

-Testimony provided by Kylie Hogan, Systems Advocacy Director, at the Performance Oversight Hearing on The Metropolitan Police Department on March 11, 2025.
+Testimony provided by Kylie Hogan (Systems Advocacy Director) at the Budget Oversight Hearing on The Metropolitan Police Department on June 10, 2025.

-Testimony provided by Natalia Otero, Executive Director, at the Performance Oversight Hearing on The Deputy Mayor for Public Safety on March 5, 2025.
+Testimony provided by Natalia Otero (Executive Director) at the Budget Oversight Hearing on The Office of the Deputy Mayor for Public Safety and Justice on June 10, 2025.

-Testimony provided by Johanny Abreu-Henriquez, Housing Coordinator, at the Performance Oversight Hearing on The Mayor’s Office on Latino Affairs on February 13, 2025.
+Testimony provided by Jenae Williams (Crisis Response Team Director) at the Budget Oversight Hearing on The Office of Unified Communications on June 9, 2025.

-Testimony provided by Michelle Sewell, Shelter Director, at the Performance Oversight Hearing on The Child & Family Services Agency on February 13, 2025.
+Testimony provided by Keiyauna Stanley (HPP Manager) at the Budget Oversight Hearing on The DC Housing Authority on May 30, 2025.

-Testimony provided by Morgan Denny, LAP Advocate, at the Performance Oversight Hearing on The Department of Behavioral Health on February 3, 2025.
+Testimony provided by Schuyler Armstrong (Board Member) at the Budget Oversight Hearing on The Department of Human Services on May 29, 2025.

-Testimony provided by Bridget Claborn, Director of Strategy & Advancement, at the Performance Oversight Hearing on The Office of LGBTQ+ Affairs on January 30, 2025.
+Testimony provided by Monique Malizia (TANF/POWER Coordinator) at the Budget Oversight Hearing on The Department of Human Services on May 29, 2025.

 Formal Recommendations to Strengthen the High Risk Domestic Violence Initiative (HRDVI)